Pankaj Shah web agency director in London with over 20 years of experience in web design and project management

 It is important to target a specific set of keyword phrases that relate directly to the types of products and services you provide.
 These keywords can be used in your social content but also work hand-in-hand with your organic search listing strategies.

-Social networks give you the ability to hashtag (#) your posts, in essence, a hashtag is simply a method of categorising your content that you post on social networks.
+Social networks give you the ability to hashtag (#) your posts, in essence, a hashtag is simply a method of categorising the content that you post on social networks.
 When you hashtag (categorise) your content it makes it easier for social network users to find your content.

 Have you checked out your competitors?